david-a-siegel/MPRAudit/README.md

 4. RNA/DNA
 5. (RNA+1)/(DNA+1)

-Feel free to implement your own by editing "ratio_function" in MPRAudit_Functions.
+Feel free to implement your own by editing "ratio_function" in MPRAudit_Functions and/or contact us with suggestions!

 ### Example Simulations